xgfone/gconf/README.md

 ## Parser

-The parser is used to parse the configurations from many sources by a certain format.
+The parser is used to parse the configurations from many sources with a certain format.
 There have been implemented some parsers, such as `flag`, `env`, `INI`, `property`, etc. And `flag` is the CLI parser based on the stdlib `flag`.

 You can develop yourself parser, only needing to implement the interface `Parser` as follow.
 ```go